**If you are currently in an abusive or violent relationship, it is important that you know your web activity,

 National Coalition Against Domestic Violence: A national organization dedicated to ending domestic violence.

-NCADV Domestic Violence Fact Sheet: A PDF document with information on Domestic Violence.
+NCADV Domestic Violence Information: Information on Domestic Violence.

 The following articles provide helpful information about the dynamics of abuse in relationships: